cpp-netlib/url/README.md

 ### Creating a non-absolute URL without a base URL

-This gives an error if the input, "/🍣🍺", is not an *absolute-URL-with-fragment-string*:
+[This example](examples/example_02.md)  gives an error if the input, "/🍣🍺", is not an *absolute-URL-with-fragment-string*:

 ```c++
 #include <skyr/url.hpp>